The closest airport to Manali is Kullu-Manali Airport (airport code: KUU) located in Bhuntar approximately 32 miles south of Manali.

-Although the airport isn't far, going overland from Bhuntar to Manali tales at least two hours or more through mountainous terrain.
-Road closures due to rock slides or snow are common in the winter.
+Although Manali's nearest airport isn't excessively far, going overland from Bhuntar to Manali takes at least two hours or more because of the mountainous terrain.
+Road closures due to rock slides and snow are common from October to May.

-Due to high prices and erratic flight schedules, most travelers opt to take the bus to Manali rather than fly.
+High prices, flight unpredictability, and erratic airline schedules cause most travelers to opt for the bus to Manali rather than attempting to fly there.

 Finding Flights to Manali, India

 The small airport in Bhuntar/Kullu was once only serviced by sporadic flights from Kingfisher Airlines and Air India Regional.
-Both airlines ceased flights in 2012, however, Air India Regional resumed flights from Delhi in May 2013.
+Alliance Air (Air India) operates flights to Kullu-Manali Airport, Manali's nearest airport.

-Deccan Charters (Himalayan Bulls) offers sporadic flight to Manali from Chandigarh by helicopter.
+Deccan Charters (Himalayan Bulls) offers sporadic flights to Manali from Chandigarh by helicopter.

-Travelers on a tight budget or those who want to look around Kullu before heading out to Manali can easily grab public transportation from the airport to town.
-Kullu is located only six miles from the airport.
+Travelers on a budget or those who want to look around Kullu before heading out to Manali can easily grab public transportation from the airport to town.
+The town of Kullu is located only six miles from the airport.
 Once in Kullu, cheap public buses regularly make the bumpy trip to Manali.
 Plan for a slow, jarring, potentially crowded ride to Manali.

 An Alternative Airport for Manali

-Chandigarh Airport is much larger and busier than Bhuntar Airport, however, travelers are still faced with an arduous, overland journey to Manali after the flight.
+With more reliable flights and better facilities, Chandigarh Airport is much larger and busier than Bhuntar Airport, however, travelers are still faced with an arduous overland journey to Manali after the flight.

-To Manali From McLeod Ganj/Dharamsala: Travelers leaving McLeod Ganj, the home of the 14th Dalai Lama and Tibetans in exile, can get to Manali via a nine-hour tourist bus.
+To Manali From McLeod Ganj/Dharamsala: Travelers leaving McLeod Ganj, the home of the 14th Dalai Lama and Tibetans in exile, can get to Manali via a 9-hour tourist bus journey.
 Buses depart nightly at 8:30 p.m.

 You can book tourist buses in India through travel agencies located everywhere or ask at your accommodation.
 Check with the travel offices first as the staff at your hotel reception may simply walk next door to the same travel office and tack a commission charge onto your ticket!